 – Visit Torre Tavira for the best view of the city.
 (Calle Marqués del Real Tesoro, 10, 11001.
 Daily 10am – 6pm)

 Want to explore the best eating and drink that this fabulous city has to offer?
-Come along on one of my Cadiz tapas tours.
+Come along on one of my Cadiz gourmet tours.

 (Photography by Rachael Ellenger)